AmigaGPU/fat-agnus/voicemeeeter-advanced-howto-for-soho-studios.md

 (*)
 This doc is synchronized via **github!** This is the link to the latest update in the repository <https://github.com/AmigaGPU/fat-agnus/blob/master/voicemeeeter-advanced-howto-for-soho-studios.md>

 This HowTO is a *wip, work in progress* Its written as you read.
-It _is_ ripe for (prelimenary) publishing, which is the main reason why I released it.
+It _is_ ripe for (prelimenary) publication, which is the main reason why I released it.